 Before running the playbook, make sure your environment meets these conditions:

-- Ansible
+- Ansible on the host

 - Ansible collections (see